Legendary | Worth driving from anywhere

 The Boilermaker 15K Road Race has been on the second Sunday in July since 1977 and the Utica community comes out in full force to watch it and cheer on their friends and family, as well as thousands of strangers running by.
 Roma’s is just off of the race route and countless people wait in line to stock up on tomato pies, subs and much more for their race day viewing parties.
 If you happen to be in the area that weekend, stop in, get yourself a classic taste of Utica, NY with some tomato pies, grab a few lawn chairs and take in one of the premier 15K races in the USA!

-UPDATE: I visited Roma’s second location at 3921 Oneida Street New Hartford, NY for the first time back in September, 2013 and had an excellent half sheet of tomato pie that was just as good as the Bleecker Street original.
-I made it back on Sunday July 12, 2015, just hours after I ran the Boilermaker 5K Race.
-I picked up another half sheet of pie and mentioned to the woman behind the counter that I had heard the recipe had changed and that they were cutting half sheets into 12 instead of 24 slices.
+We visited Roma’s second location at 3921 Oneida Street New Hartford, NY and had an excellent half sheet of tomato pie that was just as good as the Bleecker Street original.
+We mentioned to the woman behind the counter that we had heard the recipe had changed and that they were cutting half sheets into 12 instead of 24 slices.
 She said that they haven’t changed the recipe at all but that they had hired a couple of new guys a while back and that there may have been a few “off batches” when they first started.
 So not to worry!